 How do I verify a company in Portugal?

-Confirm a company’s existence in Portugal via two routes: online or through the Commercial Registry Office.
+Confirm a company’s existence in Portugal via two routes: online or through the commercial specific Registry Office.
 For the online option, search the National Register of Collective Persons (RNPC) platform or obtain a Permanent Certificate of Registration.
 Alternatively, request a Commercial Registry Extract from the relevant office for detailed legal information.

 Does Portugal have LLC?